awdf/gemini/README.md

 ---

+## License

+This project is licensed under the GNU Affero General Public License v3.0.

+The use of the `go-docx` library (located in `internal/libs/go-docx`), which is licensed under AGPL-3.0, requires this project to be licensed under the same terms.
+See the LICENSE file for the full license text.

+---

 ## Diagrams

 The architecture diagrams are located in the `/UML` directory and are written using PlantUML.
 If you make changes to the `.puml` files, you must regenerate the PNG images to keep this README up-to-date.